 Cleanout and redoing Shrimphaus

 After removing all the plants, hardscape and shrimp, the nature of the cleaning problem was pretty evident.
 I was quite surprised at how few shrimp there were, no more than maybe 15, mostly full adults but a couple juveniles as well.
 I had expected at least 50 shrimp, possibly hundreds of them.
 I was relieved however that there wasn’t a big pile of dead shrimp down there and the ones that were left looked vigorous and healthy.
 I was very careful to make sure no shrimp got left behind and they were pretty straightforward to net and release.
-All of the algae-infested hardscape got thoroughly dosed with undiluted liquid carbon and then rinsed – the algae is still attached but will die over the next few days.
+All of the algae-infested hardscape got thoroughly dosed with undiluted liquid carbon and then rinsed – the algae is still attached but will die over the next few days (note: actually this took more like two weeks, but it did completely kill all the BBA).

 New concept: flat aquasoil bottom